 Gluten-Free Suggestions!

-These are the products that we used to wean us off gluten many, many years ago.
 PLEASE understand I am now grain free and eat a Carnivore diet.
-If I had to make a special treat, I would find something from the many choices that would be Carnivore.
-I do not buy, nor eat, any of the products below.
+If I had to make a special treat, I would find something from the many Carnivore recipe choices.
+I DO NOT BUY, NOR EAT, ANY OF THE PRODUCTS BELOW.

-PLEASE read through the ingredients when shopping gluten free.
+PLEASE read through the ingredients when shopping gluten-free.
 Those companies can still hide "not so great" ingredients in there.

 Pamela's All-Purpose Blend Flour (Artisan Blend) -- Great for pie crust!